You need the following Simdify® modules to complete this exercise: Simdify® Free Edition, Simdify® Compute Module, Simdify® Buffer Module

 In the Horz Pass Resources section of the graph there is a new <Int32Node> named uniform int kernel_dimension, and a new <Int32VectorNode> named uniform ivec4 delta.

 Finally there are two new <SamplerNodes> with red underlines named layout( rgba32f ) uniform image2D src and layout( rgba32f ) uniform image2D dst.
 Note that all the resource names exactly match the names of the declarations in the compute shader source code.
-In the Shader application, you can move the mouse over the new <SamplerNode> to see that these <SamplerNodes> need to be connected to <Texture> nodes.
+In the Layout application, you can move the mouse over the new <SamplerNode> to see that these <SamplerNodes> need to be connected to <Texture> nodes.

 This is a common situation.
 You have samplers, but no textures.
-The Shader app allows you to create new textures that are compatible with a specific <SamplerNode>, or to load compatible textures from disk and connect them to a specific <SamplerNode>.
+The Layout app allows you to create new textures that are compatible with a specific <SamplerNode>, or to load compatible textures from disk and connect them to a specific <SamplerNode>.
 We'll do both in this exercise.

 The software displays a dialog box that displays a list of folders for each pixel format.
-This is a picture of the file open dialog.

 IPF_FP32x4